pressly/goose/examples/go-migrations/README.md

 1. Move [main.go](main.go) into your `src/cmd/` directory

-2. Change import "goose" to import 'github.com/pressly/goose'
+2. Adjust the imports to the paths for your project

 3. Create `src/migrations/` directory with your migrations named `#######_migration_name.go` with the package declared as `migrations`.